 Like ours: the land our brothers walk upon

 Is earth like this, in which we all shall lie.

 a.
 On this earth, no two people are

 Strangers

 b.
 It is a single body like ours that breathes under

 Different uniforms

 c.
 One day all of us will rest in the same soil.
 True/False

 True

 d.
 The words and in the above stanza mean same as

 'unifamiliar or alien'.

 'Strange, foreign'

 2. They, too, aware of sun and air and water,

 Are fed by peaceful harvests, by war's long winter starv'd.

 Their hands are ours, and in their lines we read

 A labour not different from our own.

 a.
 People of all countries are dependent on sun, air and water for their

 Survival

 b.
 Each and everyone has seen periods of and periods of war.

 Peace

 c.
 The division of labour is just superficial.
 Inside, we all are one in spirit and

 soul.
 True/False

 True

 d.
 The word in the above stanza means the same as 'tranquil'.

 'Peaceful'

 3. Remember they have eyes like ours that wake,

 Or sleep, and strength that can be won By love.
-In every land is common life.
+In every land is common life

 By love.
 In every land is common life

 That all can recognise and understand.

-a.
+α. .
 'They' refers to

 Other people

-b.
+Ь. .
 We can win all through

 Love

-c.
+c. .
 In every land people sleep during the day and wake up at night.

 True/False

 False

-d.
+d. .
 'In every land' implies

 'All the other countries'

-4. .
-Let us remember, whenever we are told
+4. Le et us remember, whenever we are told

-To hate our brothers, it is ourselves
+T o hate our brothers, it is ourselves

-That we shall dispossess, betray, condemn
+Т hat we shall dispossess, betray, condemn

-Remember, we who take arms against each other
+Re emember, we who take arms against each other

-a.
+α. .
 When we hate our countrymen, we are actually hating

 Ourselves

-b.
+b . .
 In reality, there is no hatred for anyone in anybody's heart.
 We are all

 forced our brothers.

 To hate

-c.
+c. .
 Terrorism, patriotism and militancy are some of the reasons for picking up

 arms against each other.
 True/False

 True

-d in the above stanza means the same as 'cheat or deceive'
+d. in the above stanza means the same as 'cheat or deceive'

 'Betray'

-5. .
-It is the human earth that we d ef ile,
+5. It t is the human earth that we d ef ile,

-Our hells of fire and dust outrage the innocence
+0 Our hells of fire and dust outrage the innocence

-Of air that is everywhere our own, Remember, no men are foreign, and no countries strange.
+Of air that is everywhere our own, emember, no men are foreign, and no countries strange.

-a are responsible for spoiling the earth.
+α. and the second of the second o

-Humans / Human beinas
+Humans / Human beings

 b.
 Hatredness the air we live in

 Pollutes

 c.
-We can all tru lly prosper in a peaceful environment.
+We can all tr uly prosper in a peaceful environment.
 True/False

-True
+True CYublic C

-di n the above stanza means the same as 'a feeling of shock or
+d in the above stanza means the same as 'a feeling of shock or

 anger'.

 'Outrage'